 The picturesque Shiretoko Five Lakes offers stunning views of land, sea and lakes.
 It’s easy hiking routes are suitable for visitors of all ages.
 Another attraction is a whale-watching cruise giving you opportunity to spot some of the 14 different species of whales that swim along the coastline.

 The main entry points are either Rausu or Utoro.

 - Utoro is a 90-min drive from Memanbetsu Airport or Nakashibetsu Airport, or 2 hrs. by bus from Memanbetsu Airport or Abashiri.

 - Rausu is a 1-hr drive from Nakashibetsu Airport or 100 min. by bus.

 Enjoy strolling under an impressive row of cherry blossoms which stretches out 7 km.
-During the Cherry Blossom Festival in mid-May, the about 3,000 cherry blossoms lining both sides of the street are in full bloom and many people, tourists as well as locals, enjoy walking under the trees and having lunch under the blossoms.
+During the Cherry Blossom Festival in mid-May, the 3,000 or so cherry blossom trees lining both sides of the street are in full bloom and many people, tourists as well as locals, enjoy walking under the trees and having lunch under the spectacular blossoms.

 From Sapporo Station, take Hidaka Main Line to Shizunai Station (about 2 hrs), from Shizunai Station to Nijukken Road it takes about 20 minutes by car or taxi.

 13. See some cute animals at Asahiyama Zoo

 Located in Aashikawa of Hokkaido, Asahiyama Zoo is a great place to spend part of the day, especially if you are on a family trip.
 Instead of going out and looking for potentially dangerous wildlife in a national park, it can be nice to play it safe and see some animals in one of Hokkaido’s most popular zoos.
 They have rare animals that you won’t be able to see at other zoos such as penguins and polar bears!